vishaltanwar96/pc-seller/README.md

 python manage.py createsuperuser
 ```

-Note: For endpoints accessible by admin, use the following header in your requests ```Authorization: Token 493964749b832ddd5b2f28c```
+Note: For endpoints accessible by admin, generate a token using the admin credentials in the login API and then use the token in headers like this ```Authorization: Token <token_value_here>```

 APIs are accessible at following endpoints:
 ```shell